 #36 Lavender Shag with Personality

-I love when someone over sixty commits to a color like this.
-The lavender is soft enough to feel wearable rather than costumey, and on this particular cut it works because the layers are simple and the shape is classic.
-The face-framing pieces catch the light beautifully and draw attention to her cheekbones, which is exactly where you want the eye to go.
-Fine hair actually serves this color well because it keeps the overall effect airy instead of heavy.
-The honest truth about lavender is that it fades fast and the upkeep is real, you’d want a purple toning shampoo and a good relationship with your colorist, but the result when it’s fresh is genuinely beautiful.
+I wonder what goes through someone over sixty’s mind to pick a color like this.
+Lavender is soft enough to feel more wearable than costumey, and on this cut it works because the layers are simple and the shape is classic.
+The framing pieces catch light and are great for highlighting her cheekbones, which is exactly where you want it.
+Fine hair works well for this color because it keeps the overall effect more airy than heavy.
+Lavender is the honest truth that fades and the upkeep is real.
+You’ll want a purple toning shampoo and a good relationship with your colorist, but the result when it’s fresh is beautiful.

 #37 Wavy Shag with Bangs That Soften Everything